Electric Cooker with Induction Hob: Ultimate Guide

 Modern induction hobs are packed with safety features.
 Look for:

-• Automatic Pan Detection: The hob won’t generate heat unless a compatible pan is on the zone (from “buying guide electric cooker induction hob” search).
+• Automatic Pan Detection: The hob won’t generate heat unless a compatible pan is on the zone.

 • Auto-Shutoff: Automatically turns off the hob after a certain period of inactivity or if a spill is detected.